Sardingfish/Wavenet/README.md

 __C++ package for learning optimal wavelet bases using a neural network approach.__

-The functional basis is expressed by a set of filter coefficients (known from wavelet analyses) and the learning is implemented using a neural network with gradient descend.
+The functional basis is expressed in terms of a set of filter coefficients (known from wavelet analyses) and the learning is implemented using a neural network with gradient descent.
 The composite entity is called a _Wavenet_<sup>1</sup> below and is desribed in more detail in the companion note [1].

 This package implements the wavenet transform using matrix algebra, for which we rely on the Armadillo C++ linear algebra  library [2].
-If the HepMC package [3] for experimental particile physics event records is installed, a specialised Generator class, convertinng `HepMC::GenEvent`'s to Armadillo matrices, can be used.
+If the HepMC package [3] for experimental particile physics event records is installed, a specialised Generator class, converting `HepMC::GenEvent`'s to Armadillo matrices, can be used.
 Finally, if the ROOT library [4] is installed, some of the bundled examples allow for producing output graphics showing the results of the learning process